 Back pain can be crippling.
 It can be annoying.
 It can impact your quality of life.
 Back pain can be the thing that makes you stop playing the sport you love, the thing that makes you wince when you pick your kids up or it can just be that nagging pain that is always there.
 Back pain can also impact your ability to concentrate and perform your job to the best of your abilities.
-All you want is for the pain to go away.

 The experience of back pain can be quite different for each person.
 You might suffer from a brief episode or from constant unrelenting pain every day but it’s important to understand why you have pain.